BLSQ/dhis2-taskr/doc/user-manual.md

 > When the only tool you have is TaskR, everything start to look like a recipe

-It gets adictive, you can spend hours automating something that could have been done in 10 minutes clicking in a few screens.
+It gets addictive, you can spend hours automating something that could have been done in 10 minutes clicking in a few screens.

 > With great power comes great responsibility

 Taskr recipes runs with the user privilege.
-If you are admin the recipes all the possibilities the admin has.
+If you are admin the recipe has all the possibilities the admin has.

 > To err is human, but for a real disaster you need a computer"

 What can harm a dhis2 by clicking the wrong option in a menu in the dataElement option, can turn into a disaster when the same operation is repeated in a loop in taskr.
-It can get worst when what is in the loop is not the correct action or was not meant on all data elements.
+It can get worst when what is in the loop is not the correct action or was not meant to run on all data elements.
 Be careful.

 # Small tour